 Plan F: Coverage in all areas

-- Plan G: All four of the main areas + deductible for Part A and co-insurance for skilled nursing care + Part B excess charges + foreign travel emergency (80%)
+- Medicare Supplement Part G: All four of the main areas + deductible for Part A and co-insurance for skilled nursing care + Part B excess charges + foreign travel emergency (80%)

 - Plan K: All four of the main areas at 50% with exception of co-insurance costs for hospital care for Part A. For 2017, individuals must spend $5120 out-of-pocket prior to receiving reimbursement for other medical expenses.
 50% of the deductible for Part A + co-insurance for nursing care is also included.